abhishekgahlot/bootstrap-context-menu/README.md

 _context.menu("hide");

 You can always suggest me anything regarding this or have any problem.
-Let me know at me@abhishekgahlot.com
+Let me know at me@abhishek.it

 Thanks